 Triathlon continued its squeaky clean showing at the SEA Games.
 Delivering again two for two.
 In fact, Triathlon managed to improve even more from 2015.

-Clement Chow of Singapore who was fourth last SEA Games took Bronze in 2h03.24.
+Clement Chow of Singapore, who was the fourth last SEA Games, took Bronze in 2h03.24.

 So Chicano performance was an improvement on final standings compared to 2015.

-In Women’s the roles were reversed with 2015 SEA Games Kim Mangrobang getting the better of defending SEA Games Champion Ma.
+In Women’s, the roles were reversed with the 2015 SEA Games Kim Mangrobang getting the better of defending SEA Games Champion Ma.
 Claire Adorna.

 Last 2015 SEA Games Adorna 2:13.08 and Kim 2:14.26.